Boosted Top Tagging through Flavour-violating interactions at the LHC: Introduction

 \section{Introduction}

 The Standard Model (SM) of Particle Physics is, by far, the most successful formalism to unify and address three of the four known fundamental interactions in nature.
-In its framework, the Flavour Changing Neutral Current (FCNC) refers to the exchange of a boson of electromagnetic charge zero in the interactions that lead to a change of the flavour of fermions initially taking part in it.
-Since in the formulation of the SM, the mass and gauge eigen-states of the fermions for the interactions involving FCNC are identical, the works of Glashow, Iliopoulos and Maiani \cite{Glashow:1970gm} established that there cannot be any interaction involving FCNC in SM at tree level.
-However since the mass and the gauge eigen-states corresponding to $SU(2)$ group are different, one observes the effect of Flavour Changing Charge Current (FCCC) predominantly in the quark sector, in different CP-violating decays at the loop level in SM formalism \cite{ALTARELLI:2005zv}.
-The probability of the transition of a down-type quark of a given family to that of any family following an interaction involving FCCC is given by the CKM matrix, named after the ones who proposed it, Cabibbo, Kobayashi and Maskawa \cite{PhysRevLett.10.531,10.1143/PTP.49.652}.
-Hence, the quest on the signatures of the processes which enable FCNC are effective probes of New Physics.
+In its framework, the Flavor-Changing Neutral Current (FCNC) refers to the exchange of a boson of electromagnetic charge zero in the interactions that lead to a change of the flavor of fermions initially taking part in it.
+Since in the formulation of the SM, the mass and gauge eigenstates of the fermions for the interactions involving FCNC are identical, the works of Glashow, Iliopoulos and Maiani \cite{Glashow:1970gm} established that there cannot be any interaction involving FCNC in SM at tree level.
+Hence, the quest for the signatures of the processes that enable FCNC is an effective probe of new physics.